Meet Zhao Han

 With a strong DEI component, Dr. Han’s Augmented Reality course was rated 4.72/5.0, confirming his real-world and student-focused approach.
 He has also mentored 27 students, including 13 underrepresented, 12 female, and four graduate students.

-Dr. Han holds a Ph.D. in Computer Science from UMass Lowell, advised by AAAI Fellow Dr. Holly Yanco.
-Previously, he received his M.S. and B.S. degrees in Computer Science from the University of Manitoba in Canada.
+Prior to USF, Dr. Han was a Post-Doctoral Fellow at Colorado School of Mines and received a Ph.D. in Computer Science from UMass Lowell.
+He received his M.S. and B.S. degrees in Computer Science from the University of Manitoba in Canada.

 from Zhao Han

 Sep 10, 2023

 I started as an Assistant Professor at the University of South Florida.
 Go Bulls 🤘!

 Jul 12, 2023